Last updated: May 21, 2025

 Keep reading for more information on all of those, plus see photos and videos from Noah’s party and a floor plan of his tiny apartment layout.

-Why you should trust this article: My name is Nick Gray and I’ve helped over 50 people learn how to host house parties and apartment parties.
+Why you should trust this article: My name is Nick Gray.
+I'm the author of The 2-Hour Cocktail Party and I’ve helped over 500 people learn how to host house parties and apartment parties.
 I have a simple, easy method to help you host an awesome event just like Noah did.

 Small Apartment Party: How to Do It